revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-67.Ryan asking to you test on variables against multiple values how will you explain this to him?
+67. Ryan asks you to test on variables against multiple values.
+How will you explain this to him?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- We can use the `in` operator to test on variables against multiple values .
+- We can use the `in` operator to test variables against multiple values.

 ```python
 x=5